jscott54217/crud_app1/README.txt

 4) Run the following commands in the shell: docker build -t pythonimage . docker run -ti pythonimage
+5) Note - docker commands may have to be prefaced with "winpty" if on a Windows device

 For considerations regarding using/storing info such as SSN:
 - Use a secure backend database management system i.e. PostgreSQL